Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 If you stop there, however, the value of the input will always be an empty string.
 You need a way to update this `value` in `state` whenever someone updates the text.

-You do that by adding an event handler to the `input` element.
+Add an event handler to the `input` element.
 The perfect place to do this update will be as part of the `onChange` event, which fires every time the text in the `input` changes.

-Add the `onChange` event to the `input` and add a handler function, `handleChange` which you’ll define next.
+Add the `onChange` event to the `input` and add a handler function, `handleChange` which you define next.

 ```
         <input value={this.state.name} onChange={this.handleChange} />